Scholarships and Deadlines

 Rafe and Kate Parker Endowed Scholarship Fund

-Dean’s Awards up to $5,000 are awarded to every SEA Semester class including SEA Summer Session.
+One Dean's Award of up to $5,000 is awarded for every Fall and Spring SEA Semester class (excludes summer programs).
 This award is based on academic achievement, educational experiences and intellectual curiosity.
 Apply for this scholarship by submitting a one-page essay describing your background and elaborating on your educational experiences.

 Deadlines for Presidential and Dean's Awards:

-Your application to SEA Semester must be completed by the deadline in order to be considered for the Presidential Scholarship or Dean’s Award.
+Your entire SEA Semester application must be completed by the deadline in order to be considered for the Presidential Scholarship or Dean’s Award.

 Additional Merit Awards